What is Volumetric Weight? Calculation Guide & Formula (2026)

 Also called "DIM weight" or "volume weight", the volumetric weight represents the volume occupied by a package in a truck or plane.

-- Actual Weight: What the scale says (e.g., 5 kg).
+- Actual Weight: what the scale reads, for example 5 kg.

-- Volumetric Weight: The calculated size (e.g., 8 kg).
+- Volumetric Weight: the calculated size-based equivalent, for example 8 kg.

 2. How to Calculate Volumetric Weight (Formulas)

-The Metric Formula (cm / kg)
+The Metric Formula (cm and kg)

 Used by DHL Express and most international couriers.